NickHAnderson019/NAnderson_FYP_2019/README.md

 # NAnderson_FYP_2019

-### This repository contains the Python code for the final year project of Nick Anderson (ANDNIC019) prepared for the University of Cape Town.
+### This repository contains the Python code and report for the final year project of Nick Anderson (ANDNIC019) prepared for the University of Cape Town.

+The folders are structured as follows:

+* The "Complementarity Method" folder includes the Python scripts used to develop the system to perform the ollie using the contact-implicit method.

-The folders are structured to show the different modeling methods used for the project: The hybrid dynamics method, "Hybrid Method" and the contact-implicit method, "Complementarity Method".
-The "Bouncing Ball" folder shows the development phases of the individual aspects of the system.
+* The "Bouncing Ball" folder shows the development phases of the individual aspects of the system.

 ------------------------------------------------------------------------------------------------------------------------------------------